varun7860/Artificial-Intelligence/Image Processing/QR Code Scanner/README.md

 2. `Format Information` : Formatting details of the QR code.
 3. `Data and error correction keys` : QR codes can sometimes be scanned because of these keys even if the code is damaged.
 4. `Patterns` : Conatins Position, Alignment and Timing information of the QR Code.
-5. `Quiet or Blank Zone` : Blank region.
+5. `Quiet or Blank Zone` : Blank region outside the boundary of QR Code.

 <img align = "center" width = "500" height = "280" src = "https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/QR%20Code%20Scanner/Assets/QR%20Codes.png">